front-end-intermediate/DOM-Scripting/readme.md

 nav.append(navList);
 ```

-Our nav bar now displays all the items in our array but the code is fugly.
-This is a good example of [imperative programming](https://tylermcginnis.com/imperative-vs-declarative-programming/).
-We will need to progress beyond this to a more declarative style.
-We will use many [Functional Progamming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) techniques. (see `students.js` in today's `other` folder.)
+Our nav bar now displays all the items in our array but the code is ugly.
+This is an example of [imperative programming](https://tylermcginnis.com/imperative-vs-declarative-programming/).
+In order to prepare for React we need to adopt a more declarative style.

+We will use [Functional Programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) techniques.
+(See the `filter` examples `students.js` in today's `other` folder.)

 ---

 ### Aside - Template Literals

 Note that we used single quotes in the construction of our innerHTML: `listItem.innerHTML = '<a href="#">' + linkText + '</a>'`.
-Compare old school concatenation and the variable 'sentence' below:
+Compare old school concatenation and the variable 'sentence' bu running the following in the console:

 ```js
 const name = 'Yorik';